 '''

-(require htdp/world)
+(require htdp/world) package: htdp-lib

 '''

-NOTE: This library is deprecated.
-Use 2htdp/universe instead.
+NOTE: This library is deprecated; use 2htdp/universe, instead.
 For guidance on how to convert your htdp/world programs to use 2htdp/universe, see §2.6 "Porting World Programs to Universe"

 Note: For a quick and educational introduction to the teachpack, see How to Design Programs, Second Edition: Prologue.
 As of August 2008, we also have a series of projects available as a small booklet on How to Design Worlds.